anubangera/Weather-app-using-api/README.md

 API Key

 Replace the placeholder API key (b064a1bde58ef03152238f8a6e87c92f) in the script.js file with your own OpenWeatherMap API key for the app to work.

+Live Demo

+Check out the live demo or preview of the project here.https://anubangera.github.io/Weather-app-using-api/